Ixworth chicken: History

 In the 1970s the Ixworth almost disappeared; it has since gradually recovered.
-It is a rare breed: in 2007 it was listed by the FAO as "endangered-maintained".
+It is a rare breed: in 2007 it was listed by the Food and Agriculture Organization of the United Nations as "endangered-maintained".
 In 2008 it was listed as "Category 2: endangered" by the Rare Breeds Survival Trust, and in 2014 was on the Trust's list of native poultry breeds at risk.

 Characteristics

 The plumage of the Ixworth is pure white.
 The comb is of pea type; it and the face, earlobes and wattles are brilliant red.
 The eyes are bright orange or red.
 The beak, shanks, feet, skin and flesh are all white.